montanaflynn/kong-benchmarks/README.md

 # Kong Benchmark Dockerfile

-A docker benchmarking framework for [Kong](https://github.com/mashape/kong) that runs a series of load tests to determine performance under various conditions.
+A docker benchmarking framework for [Kong](https://github.com/mashape/kong) that runs a series of load tests to determine performance under various conditions such as with plugins enabled and a large number of concurrent connections.
+The benchmarks are performed by [Siege](https://www.joedog.org/siege-home/) and results are written to `/var/log/benchmarks/siege.log` so you can just add `-v /local/path:/var/log/benchmarks/` when running a container to expose it as a persistent volume containing the log file.
+If you're running boot2docker you'll have to use a local path inside the `/Users` directory.

 ## Usage